GwendolyneFreddy/LCC-Readme/README_EN.md

 Extract the contents of the mod to the folder of the game you wish to modify.

-Download the latest version of WeiDU for Linux from <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU.org</a> and copy weidu, weinstall and tolower to `/usr/local/bin` (create it if needed).
+Download the latest version of WeiDU for Linux from <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU.org</a> and copy weidu and weinstall to `/usr/local/bin` (create it if needed).
 Following that, open a terminal, **`cd`** to your game installation directory, run **`/usr/local/bin/tolower`** and answer 'Y' to both queries.
 You can avoid running the second option (linux.ini) if you've already ran it once in the same directory.
 To save time, the archive is already tolowered, so there's no need to run the first option (lowercasing file names) either if you've extracted only this mod since the last time you lowercased file names.
 If you're unsure, running tolower and choosing both options is the safe bet.

 To install, type **`export PATH=$PATH:/usr/local/bin`**, then run **`weinstall setup-mymod`** (or **`wine baldur.exe`** for EE games) in your game folder.
 Then run **`wine bgmain.exe`** and start playing.